 YEAR OF ENROLLMENT

 Raffaele was born in Gubbio (Italy, 1989).
 Since November 2015, he is a PhD candidate in Political Science and Sociology at the Scuola Normale Superiore, Florence, under the supervision of prof. Donatella della Porta and the co-supervision of prof. Manuela Caiani.
-He is also member of the Centre on Social Movement Studies (COSMOS) and currently visiting the Institute of Government and Public Policy (IGOP) of the Autonomous University of Barcelona (UAB).
+He is also member of the Centre on Social Movement Studies (COSMOS) and currently visiting the Sciences Po’s Urban School (Sciences Po – CEE, Paris).
 His PhD dissertation concerns migration policy, as well as social movements by, in solidarity with, and against migrants – especially in the context of South European cities.
 He earned a BSc in Economics and Management for Arts, Culture and Communication at Bocconi University, Milan, where he graduated in 2011 with a thesis on Max Weber’s political thought.
 At the same university, in 2014, he got a MSc (cum laude) in Economics and Management of Public Administration and International Institutions, also spending a semester at the Hertie School of Governance, Berlin.
 For his master thesis, he extensively studied the protests against the New Turin-Lyon Line, an infrastructural project involving Italy and France, looking at the patterns of political participation and their policy outcomes.
 In 2013-2015 he worked as a teaching and research assistant at Bocconi University.
 There, he participated at various research projects funded by the EU on public administration, social innovation, and civic engagement.

 RESEARCH INTERESTS/TOPIC OF PHD PROJECT

-Public policy, Immigration, Contentious politics, Social movement outcomes, Local government
+Public policy, Immigration, Social movement outcomes, Urban politics, Local government